-Sarah holds degrees in Violin Performance from Baldwin Wallace Conservatory (B.M), Performance and String Pedagogy from the University of Louisville (M.M) and a Performance Degree from the Royal Welsh College of Music and Drama in Cardiff, Wales (M.A).
+Sarah has three advanced degrees in violin, including a Violin Performance degree from Baldwin Wallace Conservatory (B.M), Performance and String Pedagogy from the University of Louisville (M.M) and a Performance Degree from the Royal Welsh College of Music and Drama in Cardiff, Wales (M.A).

-Sarah has taught applied and secondary violin lessons at the University of Louisville, as well as multiple workshops, sectionals, chamber music coaching and private lessons in the Louisville public school system.
+Sarah taught undergraduate violin lessons and coached chamber music groups at the University of Louisville, as well as multiple workshops, string sectionals, quartet coaching and group lessons in the Louisville public school system.

-Sarah performed and taught as a member of the Graduate String Quartet during her second masters degree at the University of Louisville.
+Sarah held the Graduate Teaching Assistantship at the University of Louisville playing in the Graduate String Quartet and teaching.
 The Graduate Quartet won first prize in the McCauley Collegate Chamber Music Competition and performed their Spring recital on Louisville Public Radio.

 Sarah has performed in public masterclasses for notable violinists such as Simon Fischer, Itzhak Rashkovsky, Daniel Phillips, Rachel Podger and Simon Rowland Jones.
 Her primary teachers were David Updegraff, André Swanepoel and Patrick Raferty having also studied with Rachel Podger, Hal Grossman and Jullian Ross.

 During her conservatoire training, Sarah was concertmaster of the University of Louisville Symphony Orchestra and Sinfonietta, and violinist in the Graduate String Quartet as a Teaching Assistant.
 While studying in Wales, Sarah was Principal second violin in the Royal Welsh String Soloists, the concertmaster of the Royal Welsh College Opera Orchestra under David Jones and Co-Leader of the Royal Welsh College Symphony Orchestra under Carlo Rizzi.